ART/VCDMA COURSE DESCRIPTIONS

 ART 230 INTRODUCTION TO COMPUTER GRAPHICS 3 Credits.

 This is a survey course and introduction to computer basics and computer graphics.
 It will consist of a study of the basic elements and principles of design, traditional art/design techniques, and an introduction to basic paint-oriented (raster) design software.

 ART 231 VISUAL LITERACY: ELEMENTS OF DESIGN, COLOR, AND TYPOGRAPHY 3 Credits.

 Prerequisite: Art 230.
 As a continuation of ART 330, this course is an introduction to visual literacy, color theory, and basic typography.
 Students are guided through projects that apply effective visual problem solving for art and design with an emphasis on print and presentation.
 Students learn to apply the elements and principles design in both traditional (hand/paper) and digital design.
 This course further develops students' skills and ability to use object-oriented graphics and incorporate these with other raster graphics and software tools and art techniques.

 (formerly ART 350) This course is a study of the basic principles of the photographic process, including the proper use and maintenance of the camera and related equipment and the techniques of lighting, developing, printing, and mounting.

-This course introduces students to fashion design, Students will learn the basics of fashion illustration, as well as the fundamental principles of the fashion network: Design, Production, Marketing/Sales and Communication
+This course introduces students to the basics of fashion and textile design.
+Students will learn the basics of fashion illustration, design, business and fundamental principles of the fashion and textile industries.